How to install Android 12 beta — A step-by-step Guide

 - Go to Reboot Now with the volume keys and press the power button.

 And that’s all process.
-If everything went well, you were able to install the Android 12 beta successfully.
+If everything goes well, you can install the Android 12 beta successfully.